johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators/index.md

 That's fine for low-res, but what about hi-res content?
 There's nothing more annoying than quitting a game and having to switch the shader off because it only supports low-res and makes the Workbench screen unreadable.
 If you're like me, that would take you right out of your retro-computing bliss in a jiffy!
-Fortunately, I have good news for you: Guest's shader supports _all_ standard OCS resolutions and looks *glorious* in hi-res too!
+Fortunately, I have good news for you: the shader we're going to use supports _all_ standard Amiga resolutions and therefore looks *glorious* in hi-res too!

 {{< figure name="img/wb13.jpg" nameSmall="img/wb13-small.jpg"
     alt="Workbench 1.3" width="90%" >}}